wangonya/wangonya.com/content/blog/celery-signals.md

 [signals](https://docs.celeryq.dev/en/stable/userguide/signals.html)
 would come in handy.

-I\'ll create a simple file `tasks.py` and set up celery to demonstrate how to use celery signals.
+I'll create a simple file `tasks.py` and set up celery to demonstrate how to use celery signals.

 ```python